 The success of your business relies on where you’re located.
 Proximity is the most important ranking signal on Google’s Map Pack.

 So, be mindful of your competitors and the population in the area you are positioning your business.
-If you’re opening up shop in a city that has TONS of competition that have already built their reputation, then it will be extremely difficult to outrank them.
+If you’re opening up a shop in a city that has TONS of competition that has already built its reputation, then it will be extremely difficult to outrank them.

 If you open your store in a city where customers are scarce or are against marijuana, then it’s probably not the best place to continue the journey.

 Instead, think about your demographics, think about the area as customers want to feel safe, and think about where you want to take your business.
 If you open up your store in a place that is known for violent acts of crime, then you’re not going to get people who want to be safe, even if they live a few blocks away.

 Optimize for Reviews

 Push, push, push for more reviews!
 Reviews are an integral part of ranking and proving the worth of your business.
 Always be asking customers for reviews once they purchase from you.

 Obviously, always push for positive reviews.
 We don’t recommend that you tell a customer who had a bad experience to write a review of your business.
 It goes without saying that it won’t look too good on your listing.